Combining Electromagnetic and Gravitational-Wave Constraints on Neutron-Star Masses and Radii

 In this letter, we present a Bayesian inference of the NS structure data, including both GW data as well as data from electromagnetic observation of QLMXBs and PREs, using less restrictive assumptions than made in previous works.

 We build upon the method first described in Ref.~\cite{Steiner10te,Steiner12cn} (see also Ref.~\cite{Read09co}), reviewed in Ref.~\cite{Lattimer14co}, and detailed in the Supplemental Material.
 Ref.~\cite{Steiner13tn} first demonstrated that the choice of EOS parameterization has a significant impact on both the posterior mass-radius relation and the EOS, see also Ref.~\cite{Greif:2018njt}.
 To estimate the impact of that choice, here as in Ref.~\cite{Steiner18ct}, our prior distribution is built on two EOS parameterizations: (a) one which uses three polytropes (referred to as ``3P'') and (b) one which uses four line segments in the space of pressure vs. energy density (referred to as ``4L'').
 The latter parametrization has a stronger preference for strong phase transitions (regions where the pressure is nearly independent of the energy density).
+We use these parameterizations because both of them are physically reasonable, yet they give qualitatively different mass-radius curves.
+This allows us to study how the prior choice creates additional uncertainty in our results.

 At each point in our EOS parameter spaces, we solve the Tolman-Oppenheimer-Volkov (TOV) equations~\cite{Tolman:1939jz,Oppenheimer:1939ne}, compute the moment of inertia as a function of the central pressure, and use the Yagi-Yunes (YY) correlation~\cite{Yagi13} (as formulated in Ref.~\cite{Steiner16ns}) to compute the tidal deformability as a function of central pressure.
 This method of computing the tidal deformability is much faster than a direct computation, and while deviations from the exact result of up to 10\% are possible~\cite{Han19td,Carson:2019rjx}, the correlation is accurate to within a few percent for the typical EOS in our prior and posterior distributions.
 We construct the conditional probability for QLMXBs as in Ref.~\cite{Steiner18ct} and generalize it to include 3 PRE X-ray bursting sources~\cite{Nattila16eo,Nattila17ns}.
 We also include the LIGO constraints on $\tilde{\Lambda}$ from GW170817, using the SEOBNRv4T model for binary NS inspiral assuming low compact object spins~\cite{Abbott19}.
 GW observations are incorporated by tabulating and interpolating a marginal likelihood versus the masses for each object and the combined tidal deformability.
 Marginalization is performed via RIFT~\cite{RIFT} over all extrinsic parameters and our fiducial low-spin prior assumptions.
 Finally, we also include mass and radius constraints on J0030+0451 from the NICER instrument~\cite{Riley2019,Miller19}.
 We reject all EOSs which are acausal or imply a maximum NS mass less than $2~\mathrm{M}_{\odot}$.
 The mass cutoff does have a small uncertainty, but this uncertainty does not qualitatively impact our results.
 Also, we could have chosen to replace one of the high-density EOS parameters with $M_{\mathrm{max}}$, but since neither the high-density part of the EOS nor the maximum mass is well-known, this prior choice is not necessarily better (or worse) than ours.